ALib C++ Library

 //...

-Before termination of a software (hence, prior to invoking Shutdown ), the following code may be placed:
+Before termination of a software (hence, before invoking Shutdown), the following code may be placed:

 #if ALIB_DEBUG_RESOURCES && ALIB_ALOX